okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ## Overview

 You can customize your Okta organization by replacing the Okta domain name with your own domain name.
-This allows you to create a seamless branded experience for your users so that all URLs look like your application.
+This allows you to create a seamless branded experience for your users so that all URLs look like your app.

 For example, you use Okta as a user store for your apps, but you don't want your users to know that the app uses Okta behind the scenes.
 Okta orgs host pages on subdomains such as `example.okta.com`.
 You can create a [CNAME record](https://en.wikipedia.org/wiki/CNAME_record) for the Okta domain, allowing you to alias it to another subdomain that you own, like `login.example.com`.